Mazzareth/Masterful/README.md

 ```

 Angular CLI does not come with an end-to-end testing framework by default.
 You can choose one that suits your needs.

+## Deployment on Vercel

+This project is configured for seamless deployment on Vercel.
+The repository includes:

+- `vercel.json` configuration file
+- Custom build scripts for Vercel deployment
+- Proper routing for SPA (Single Page Application)

+To deploy on Vercel:

+1. Connect your GitHub repository to Vercel
+2. Vercel will automatically detect the Angular configuration
+3. Deploy the project

 ## Additional Resources